 You can even tour the Grand Ole Opry backstage and learn about the world’s number-one country music hall.
 In addition to being known for its music, Nashville is also famous for its cuisine.

 Nashville Hot Chicken is known globally – thanks partly to the famous Hattie B’s Hot Chicken!
 The city has a great selection of restaurants that offer everything from Southern comfort food to fine dining.

 And you must not miss the chance to visit Jack, with a Jack Daniel’s distillery tour, complete with whiskey tastings.
 Just remember, we encourage sensible drinking!

 51. Monument Valley, Arizona

 Have you ever wanted to star in a Western?
-A visit to the vast, wind-swept wilderness of Monument Valley is as close as you can get without the cameras actually rolling.
+A visit to Monument Valley’s vast, wind-swept wilderness is as close as you can get without the cameras actually rolling.

 Formed over thousands of years, these impressive structures tower over the valley floor and have changed little since the West was genuinely wild.
 Take a tour with a local Navajo guide to visit all the best locations.

 But horseback riding is a must here – no arguments!
 Get on the back of the beast and explore the dramatic scenery of the stunning Monument Valley as nature intended.
 Just be sure to take regular breaks, or you really will be walking like John Wayne.

 See Related: The Most Beautiful Valleys in the US